Yrgarcia/EMSSG/README.md

 ## Running a test

-Edit `main.py` to determine whether you want to
+Edit `main.py` and uncomment the corresponding function depending on whether you want to
 * preprocess the parallel corpus
 * run the MSSG or EMSSG model, depending on the configuration
 * run the skip-gram model